+The Brick Area is located across University Avenue from the Mountainlair and designated by the small brick wall dividers.
 The following procedures and information are generally applicable to activities and events occurring in the Brick Area:

 - West Virginia University recognized student organizations and University Departments may be the only entities permitted to schedule in the Brick Area. - The nature of activities shall not be potentially physically disruptive to the campus.
 Local noise ordinances must be obeyed.
 While this rule may not be constructed to preclude use of facilities based on political philosophy, race, religion, creed, or the sponsor, the nature of the activities to be conducted on the campus shall not be illegal under the constitution or law of the State of West Virginia or the United States. - All charges for services provided and or damages are the responsibility of the group or organization hosting the event.
 The sponsoring group or organization is responsible for the behavior of their guests.
 Persons conducting themselves inappropriately or in a manner that is a safety concern may be asked to leave the area. - Student Organizations that wish to schedule space in the Brick Area must be currently recognized by the University and in good standing. - Reservations available between 8:30 a.m. and 4:30 p.m., no exceptions will be made. - Unrecognized student organizations are permitted three reservations until paperwork is completed. - All set up materials are the responsibility of the organization.
-Tables, chairs, and tents are the only items that can be borrowed from the Student Engagement and Leadership office, located in Room 161 of the Mountainlair.
-One table, two chairs, and one tent can be borrowed per student organization by providing a valid student ID to ensure the return of the item(s), upon returning the item(s) the Student ID will then be returned to the original borrower. - If any student organization plans to set up a canopy they must not exceed the size of 10 x 10. - Note that there are three available spaces in the Brick Area that can be scheduled at one time.
+Tables, chairs, and tents are the only items that can be borrowed from the Student Engagement and Leadership office, located in Room 162 of the Mountainlair.
+One table, two chairs, and one tent can be borrowed per student organization by providing a valid student ID to ensure the return of the item(s), upon returning the item(s) the Student ID will then be returned to the original borrower. - If any student organization plans to set up a canopy they must not exceed the size of 10ft x 10ft. - Note that there are three available spaces in the Brick Area that can be scheduled at one time.
 If there is another organization set up beside you at the time of your reservation please be mindful and respectful of what their organization is doing. - No outside Vendors are permitted to schedule or set up in the brick area with the exception of vendors which are affiliated with WVU.
-Reservations for the Brick Area can be made by calling Student Engagement and Leadership at 304-293- 4397.
-Reservations may also be made in person during office hours, which are 8:15 a.m. to 4:45 p.m., Monday -Friday.
+Reservations for the Brick Area can be made by completing the Campus Space Request Form on WVUEngage.